 While the newly identified lines are not included in any current Nazca Lines tours, travelers can visit several of the ancient glyphs on their trip to Peru.

 Nazca Lines flyover tours typically fly past 16 of the most famous glyphs from above, like the Nazca Lines hummingbird, spider and astronaut.
 Flights depart from the Pisco, Ica and Nazca airports daily.
 As an alternative, a small observation tower overlooks the hands, the lizard, and the tree for those that do not take a flight.
+Read more about how to see the Nazca Lines here.

 While researchers continue to explore and identify new Nazca Lines, we hope to gain more insight about the unique ancient cultures from Peru’s coast.
 In the meantime, why not travel to Peru to see the most famous Nazca Lines for yourself?
 Contact us to set up your custom Peru travel package and Nazca Lines tour.